-Solenoid vs SMA Valve Technology
+Solenoid vs SMA Microvalve Technology

 Solenoid valve vs. memetis valve - size comparison

-SMA Valve Technology
+SMA Microvalve Technology

-SMA valves are notable for utilizing shape memory alloys (SMA), typically Nickel-Titanium (NiTi) alloys, known for their ability to return to a pre-defined shape after deformation.
+SMA mircovalves are notable for utilizing shape memory alloys (SMA), typically Nickel-Titanium (NiTi) alloys, known for their ability to return to a pre-defined shape after deformation.
 This property is harnessed in valve design by using actuators that respond to temperature changes.
 When heated past a certain transition temperature, the SMA material changes its phase and consequently its shape, actuating the valve without the need for external mechanical input.

-One is a wire with a round cross section, see in this video by Dolphin Fluidics.
-The other is a flat-foil where a slim sheet of alloy is used for actuation, see video here.
-This is the actuator form that memetis valves have.
+There are two main forms of SMA actuators used in microvalves: One is a wire with a round cross section, explained in this video by Dolphin Fluidics.
+While the other is a flat-foil where a slim sheet of alloy is used for actuation, see memetis microvalve example here.

 memetis microvalve

-Key advantages of SMA valves:
+Key advantages of SMA microvalves:

 Smooth and Silent Switching: The inherent properties of SMAs allow for pulsation-free and step-less gas and liquid actuation that can be proportionally controlled, without any noise made when changing states.

-Energy Efficiency: SMA valves require less energy for switching, as only a very small actuator needs to be heated to open and close the valves.
+Energy Efficiency: SMA microvalves require less energy for switching, as only a very small actuator needs to be heated to open and close the valves.
 This means less heat production and lower operational costs over time.

 Solenoid Valve Technology

 Solenoid valves are electromechanical devices that control the fluid flow by using a tubular electromagnet called a solenoid.
 When electrical current is passed through the solenoid coil, a uniform magnetic field is generated.
-It is the strongest in the middle of the coil, which is where the plunger for opening or closing the valve is installed.
-Once the valve is powered, it takes just a few milliseconds to switch the valve.
+It is the strongest in the middle of the coil, which is where the plunger for opening and closing the valve is installed.
+Once the valve is powered, it takes just a few milliseconds to switch.
 This is very good in certain applications, while in others it can cause issues because of the water hammer effect that creates back pressure in the fluid system above the valve.

 Comparable solenoid valve

-Key advantages of solenoid valves:
+Key advantages of solenoid microvalves:

 Fast Switching: These valves can open and close very quickly, making them suitable for applications that require rapid cycling.